 - PDFelement for Mac — PDFelement lets users edit text, read, and annotate their PDF documents with a free account for Android, iOS, and Desktop.

-- PDF Expert — PDF Expert is a robust PDF Editor with powerful features like editing, annotating and managing pages, which works across iPhones, iPads, and Macs.
+- PDF Expert — PDF Expert is a robust tool with powerful features like editing, annotating and managing pages, which works across iPhones, iPads, and Macs.

 - Skim — Skim is a PDF Reader and Note-taker that is a perfect fit for the academic community since it helps the user to read and annotate scientific papers, it also allows the user to view any PDF File.